-- Sensitivity threshold: movement number of movements detected in a measurement period that are required to mark the period of time with the "1" flag (presence detected).
-Number of movements is compared against this threshold, if the sensor is in the "no presence detected" state (e.g. "if the number of movements detected in a measurement period is larger than 3, mark it as 1"). - Sensitivity threshold: no movement number of movements detected in a measurement period that are required to mark the period of time with the "0" flag (no presence detected).
-Number of movements is compared against this threshold, if the sensor is in the "presence detected" state (e.g. "if the number of movements detected in a measurement period is lower than 2, mark it as 0"). - Consecutive measurement periods: movement number of the consecutive measurement periods with "1" flag required to change the sensor state to "presence detected" (e.g. "if the number of the consecutive measurement periods with "1" flag is larger than 1, change the sensor state to "presence detected"). - Consecutive measurement periods: no movement number of the consecutive measurement periods with "0" flag required to change the sensor state to "no presence detected" (e.g. "if the number of the consecutive measurement periods with "0" flag is larger than 1, change the sensor state to "presence not detected").
+- Movement detection sensitivity number of movements detected in a measurement period that are required to mark the period of time with the "1" flag (presence detected).
+Number of movements is compared against this threshold, if the sensor is in the "no presence detected" state (e.g. "if the number of movements detected in a measurement period is larger than 3, mark it as 1"). - No movement detection sensitivity number of movements detected in a measurement period that are required to mark the period of time with the "0" flag (no presence detected).
+Number of movements is compared against this threshold, if the sensor is in the "presence detected" state (e.g. "if the number of movements detected in a measurement period is lower than 2, mark it as 0").

+- Movement detection periods number of the consecutive measurement periods with "1" flag required to change the sensor state to "presence detected" (e.g. "if the number of the consecutive measurement periods with "1" flag is larger than 1, change the sensor state to "presence detected"). - No movement detection periods number of the consecutive measurement periods with "0" flag required to change the sensor state to "no presence detected" (e.g. "if the number of the consecutive measurement periods with "0" flag is larger than 1, change the sensor state to "presence not detected").